 These super-seed crackers are from Angela Liddon’s new cookbook, Oh She Glows Every Day.
 They’re perfect for making over the weekend and snacking on during the week—they last for a week at room temperature, or they can be frozen for up to a month.
-A variety of seeds—hemp, chia, sesame, pumpkin and sunflower—add fiber, protein and healthy fats to keep you full and satisfied.
+A variety of seeds—hemp, chia, sesame, pumpkin and sunflower—add fiber, plant-based protein and healthy fats to keep you full and satisfied.
 Oh, and did I mention that they taste like pizza?
 Because they do!

 Angela’s first cookbook has been one of my favorites since it came out, so I had high expectations for Oh She Glows Every Day and it doesn’t disappoint.
 Every recipe in the book is vegan and many are gluten-free as well; with over 100 recipes, it’s perfect for anyone looking to incorporate more plant-based foods into their diet.

 Sun-Dried Tomato and Garlic Super-Seed Crackers

 Yield 35 crackers

 Reprinted from Oh She Glows Every Day by arrangement with Avery, a member of Penguin Group (USA) LLC, A Penguin Random House Company.
 Copyright © 2016, Glo Bakery Corporation